mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/projects/platform-services/index.md

 ![Project Catalog](/ksphere/kommander/1.2/img/project-catalog.png)

 Kommander can be extended with the AddonRepository resource that point to git repositories containing application addons.
-For example, the kubeaddons-enterprise repo contains addons such as Jenkins and Kafka with specific settings for each cloud provider.
+For example, the kubeaddons-enterprise repo contains addons such as Jenkins and Kafka with specific settings for each service.
 Addons can be composed using either Helm V2 charts or KUDO operators.

 Example AddonRepository resource to add a new repository to your catalog: